poorlyordered/HomeSchool/bolt_docs/progress.md

 - [x] Implemented course grouping by category in student and guardian dashboards
 - [x] Created GroupedCourseList component with accordion-style UI and color coding
 - [x] Added database migration for linking courses to standard courses
+- [x] Enhanced CourseManagement with dynamic academic year dropdown
+  - [x] Replaced text input with dropdown for better user experience
+  - [x] Implemented automatic generation of year options based on current date
+  - [x] Added support for displaying years in "YYYY-YYYY" format
+  - [x] Ensured dropdown always includes options up to one year ahead of current year
 - [x] Set up foundation for future enhancements:
   - [ ] Custom user-added courses
   - [ ] Course recommendations based on grade level
   - [ ] Advanced filtering and sorting options

+## Test Score Management Enhancements

+- [x] Implemented data loading for test scores in GuardianDashboard
+  - [x] Added loadTestScores function to fetch test scores from the database
+  - [x] Added event listener for refreshTestScores event
+  - [x] Enhanced handleDeleteScore function to delete test scores from the database
+  - [x] Added loading indicator for test scores
+- [x] Implemented data loading for test scores in StudentDashboard
+  - [x] Enhanced loadStudentData function to fetch test scores from the database
+  - [x] Added proper display of test scores in the UI
+- [x] Connected TestScores and TestScoreManagement components to the database
+  - [x] Ensured proper data flow between components
+  - [x] Implemented proper error handling for database operations

 ## Next Focus Areas